 - 1. Turn on the computer and watch the monitor screen.
-If your computer is already on when you start this procedure, you must shut down the operating system, turn off the computer, wait a few seconds until all in-use LEDs go off, and restart the computer. - When the message Press F1 for Configuration/Setup appears on the screen during startup, press F1.
+If your computer is already on when you start this procedure, you must shut down the operating system, turn off the computer, wait a few seconds until all in-use LEDs turn off, and restart the computer.
+(Do not use Ctrl+Alt+Del to restart the computer.) - 2.
+When the message Press F1 for Configuration/Setup, Press F12 for Boot Menu appears at the bottom of the screen during startup, press F1.
 (This prompt appears on the screen for only a few seconds.
-You must press F1 quickly.) - Note: If you have set both administrator and user passwords, you must type the administrator password to access the full Configuration/Setup Utility menu. - 3.
-Follow the instructions that appear on the screen.
+You must press F1 quickly.)

+Note: If you have set both administrator and user passwords, you must type the administrator password to access the full Configuration/Setup Utility menu.

+3. Follow the instructions that appear on the screen.